jkulhanek/deep-rl-pytorch/README.md

 # Deep RL PyTorch
 This repo contains implementation of popular Deep RL algorithms.
-Furthermore it contains unified interface for training and evaluation.
+Furthermore it contains unified interface for training and evaluation with unified model saving and visualization.
 It can be used as a good starting point when implementing new RL algorithm in PyTorch.

 ## Getting started
 If you want to base your algorithm on this repository, start by installing it as a package